The Return Counter Becomes a Risk Score

 Second, separate store policy from model suspicion.
 A denial because the receipt is expired is different from a warning based on linked history.
 The notice should name which kind of reason applies.

-Fourth, audit local impact.
+Fifth, audit local impact.
 NIST's AI Risk Management Framework treats trustworthy AI as something managed across design, development, use, and evaluation.
-Return authorization should be tested for error, proxy discrimination, store-by-store policy effects, clerk override patterns, and customer complaint outcomes.
+Return authorization should be tested for error, proxy discrimination, store-by-store policy effects, clerk override patterns, customer complaint outcomes, and accessibility burdens.

 What This Changes